notzune/notebook/Commutativity of Sets.md

-is the same as [[Commutatives of Addition and Multiplication|commutativity of addition and multiplication]]; the order/posistion of the sets do not matter when performing operations such as intersection and union:
+is the same as [[Commutatives of addition and multiplication|commutativity of addition and multiplication]]; the order/posistion of the sets do not matter when performing operations such as intersection and union:

 $$
 \begin{align*}